Who would have imagined case studies as one of the oldest constructive methods of content marketing?

 A case study must include the following 3 parts:

 The problem: Under this section, you can describe the nature of the client’s business and what prompted them to hire you.
-You can go on to talk about the problems they were looking to solve or the goals they are hoping to achieve by working with you.
+You can go on to talk about the problems they were looking to solve or the goals they were hoping to achieve by working with you.

 The Solution: Here, you elaborate on how you helped the customer solve a specific problem.
 This section gives the reader a peek into how working with you would feel like.